Ejection (sports): Rugby

 In all codes of rugby, a player may be temporarily suspended for a period of the match.
 In rugby union and rugby league, the standard suspension period is 10 minutes (out of an 80-minute game).
 This is generally referred to as a 'yellow card' as players are generally shown one in a manner similar to association football.
 Suspended players are said to be sent to the sin bin and is signaled by the referee showing two outstretched hands to the offender (rugby league) or by a yellow card (rugby union).
 In the Northern Hemisphere it is not uncommon for referees to use both red and yellow cards in rugby league, similar to rugby union.

 In rugby union sevens, which normally lasts 14 minutes (20 in finals), the suspension period is 2 minutes.
 While eight minutes shorter than in fifteens, suspensions are more severe in sevens as one seventh of the team is out for one seventh of the match; this opens up more space than losing one fifteenth of the team for one eighth of the match.

 Temporary suspensions are usually given for repeated infringements (by either the same player or team), professional fouls and foul play, such as high tackles.
 A player cannot be replaced while temporarily suspended, though may be at the conclusion of the suspension period.
-For more serious offences or a second infraction warranting a temporary suspension sanction, a player may be sent off for the rest of the game, with no replacement allowable.
+For more serious offences or a second infraction warranting a temporary suspension sanction, a player may be sent off for the rest of the game, with no replacement allowed.

 Special conditions exist in rugby union for the replacement of a sinbinned or sent-off front-row forward.

 Referees also have the power to send team officials to the stands, similar to that in football.